linuxserver/docker-blender/README.md

 The web interface includes a terminal with passwordless `sudo` access.
 Any user with access to the GUI can gain root control within the container, install arbitrary software, and probe your local network.

+While not generally recommended, certain legacy environments specifically those with older hardware or outdated Linux distributions may require the deactivation of the standard seccomp profile to get containerized desktop software to run.
+This can be achieved by utilizing the `--security-opt seccomp=unconfined` parameter.
+It is critical to use this option only when absolutely necessary as it disables a key security layer of Docker, elevating the potential for container escape vulnerabilities.

 ### Options in all Selkies-based GUI containers

 This container is based on [Docker Baseimage Selkies](https://github.com/linuxserver/docker-baseimage-selkies), which provides the following environment variables and run configurations to customize its functionality.